fanart-tv/fanartwiki/docs/ImageTypes/TV/seasonbanner.md

 - Season numbers are not required for series with unique names for each season.
 - Consistency: If you are doing multiple seasons of one show, try to use the same font/layout for each of them.
 - Same image cannot be used more than once by the same user for multiple seasons.
+- ==Themed images are preferred (uses the same fonts and styles as studio), and similar plain submissions will not be approved when a themed version exists.==
+- ==If only plain versions exist, we will still accept properly themed version submissions.==

 ---